 Jeff Kimbell ’89, President of Jeffrey J. Kimbell & Associates

 Named in honor of St. George’s former history teacher, loyal alumnus and spirited Dragon sports fan, The William S. R. “Robin” Rogers ’44 Scholars Program was established in 2008 by a number of alumni who live and work in Washington, D.C.
 The four-day program runs in March each year at the beginning of St. George’s spring break and is funded by the William S. R. Rogers Endowment for Public Policy Studies.
-(Note: In 2017, the program will run Saturday, March 11 to Wednesday, March 15.)
+(Note: In 2018, the program runs from Sunday, April 1 to Wednesday, April 4.)

 Foster Unique Understanding

 Students typically get exclusive access to sites such as the White House, the Pentagon and U.S. Armed Services offices, the U.S. Department of State, and the U.S. Department of Commerce.